X-Plane/XPlane2Blender/README.md

 [![Build Status](https://travis-ci.org/X-Plane/XPlane2Blender.svg?branch=v3-3)](https://travis-ci.org/X-Plane/XPlane2Blender)

 # Introduction
-This addon for Blender 2.78 and up makes it possible to export models made in Blender to the X-Plane object format (.obj). **Despite the name "XPlane2Blender", there is no import feature.**
+This addon for Blender 2.79 and up makes it possible to export models made in Blender to the X-Plane object format (.obj). **Despite the name "XPlane2Blender", there is no import feature.**

 ## Contact Us

 The best way to contact us is through [a bug report](https://github.com/der-On/XPlane2Blender/issues).
 Otherwise, e-mail **ted at x-plane dot com**, especially if you're worried about the security of your payware models while we debug them.

 ## General Requirements
-- Blender 2.78 or 2.79
+- Blender 2.79 or 2.80 (alpha)
 - Latest non-beta version of [XPlane2Blender](https://github.com/der-On/XPlane2Blender/releases/latest)

 People wishing to develop the plugin should read the tutorial on Plugin Development in the manual.